 A watch winder is not good for your vintage watch’s mainspring.
 Therefore, opting for a simple box or drawer is better as far as storing it is concerned.

 In addition to these tips, you should also service it regularly.
 Servicing will give it a new lease of life as it will ensure it gets new oils, and that it is cleaned to enable more efficient operation.
 However, it is important to remember not to go overboard when it comes to servicing.
 There is no need for you to remove the scratches on your vintage watch.
-This is because scratches are a badge of honor for a vintage piece as they tell a story.
+This is because scratches are a badge of honor for a vintage piece as they tell a story in the digital publication doe .
 Also, for as long as your watch functions, avoid replacing old or worn-out dials.